anshumandas/get-flutter-fire/README.md

 ### Stable Release APK

 A stable release APK of the app has been added to the `stableapks` folder in this repository.
 You can download and install it to experience the app without needing to build it from source.

+## Contact Me
+For any questions or feedback, please reach out to me at:

+Email: saubhagyasingh65@gmail.com
+WhatsApp: 7007084088